-If you can run Laravel 6 or Laravel 7, you can install Backpack.
+If you can run Laravel 8, 7 or 6, you can install Backpack.
 Backpack does not have additional requirements.
 For the following process, we assume:

 you have a working installation of Laravel (an existing project is fine, you don't need a fresh Laravel install);